hseligson1/kustomize-gitops-example/README.md

 - Cluster URL – ArgoCD can be used to connect and deploy application to multiple Kubernetes clusters.
 Choose the default in-cluster (where Argo CD itself is deployed).

 - Namespace – This can be used to select namespace where manifests will be deployed.
-Note: you’ll need to create the namespace on the target Kubernetes cluster before you can deploy manifests to it.
-Add "kustomize-staging" or "kustomize-prod" if you created a namespace prior within this tutorial.
-It's best practice to create custom namespaces for each cluster/environment.
+You can submit one you've already created or you can use the custom namespace option ArgoCD provides.

 ![Argo App Destination Section](argocd-ns-ui.png)